Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 Image created by Author using Canva

-The conversation ended, but let us dig deeper & find evidences if it’s otherwise.
+The conversation ended, but let us dig deeper & find evidence if it’s otherwise.
 Shall we?

-What are the type of user engagement that matters for SEO?
+What are the types of user engagement that matter for SEO?

 Absolutely no!